List of Curb Your Enthusiasm recurring roles

 Curb Your Enthusiasm is an American comedy series starring Seinfeld writer, co-creator, and executive producer Larry David as himself.
 It is produced and broadcast by HBO.
 The show features a large cast of recurring characters.

 Frequently recurring characters

 Richard Lewis

-Richard Lewis (as a fictionalized version of himself, season 1–12) is a neurotic stand-up comedian who has recently recovered from alcohol and drug problems.
+Richard Lewis (as a fictionalized version of himself, seasons 1–12) is a neurotic stand-up comedian who has recently recovered from alcohol and drug problems.
 Richard is one of Larry's oldest and closest friends, both having moved from New York City to Los Angeles to pursue careers in comedy.
 Despite this, his relationship with Larry is often volatile and complicated.
 Richard frequently becomes the victim of Larry's follies, causing Richard to blame Larry for almost everything wrong in his life.
 He is usually more sensible and moral than Larry.
 He has also had numerous very attractive girlfriends over the course of the show, which Larry tends to offend or clash with in some way.
 Lewis first appeared in the show's first episode (after the pilot), "The Pants Tent".